openPMD/openPMD-api/docs/source/usage/firstread.rst

 Units
 -----

-On read, units are automatically converted to SI unless otherwise specified (not yet implemented).
-Even without the name "E" we can check the `dimensionality <https://en.wikipedia.org/wiki/Dimensional_analysis>`_ of a record to understand its purpose.
+Even without understanding the name "E" we can check the `dimensionality <https://en.wikipedia.org/wiki/Dimensional_analysis>`_ of a record to understand its purpose.

 C++11
 ^^^^^